Books

 Typography Sketch Books

 Although it has been talked about since late September I just got my complimentary copy of Typography Sketch Books by Steven Heller and Lita Talarico (New York: Princeton Architectural Press, 2011) today.
 So I apologize for being behind the curve.
 My six pages show sketches, proofs and notes for my Origins, Kolo and Donatello typefaces.
 (The former was a custom typeface for Origins, the cosmetics firm, and is not available for general sale.)
-The book is not limited to sketches …
+The book is not limited to …

 Continue reading